varungodbole/llm-evals-workshop/README.md

 - A computer that can run [npx](https://docs.npmjs.com/cli/v11/commands/npx).
 It comes installed by default on the latest macOS.

 - API keys with the model provider of your choice.
-  - For simplicitly, we're going to use OpenAI's models.
-But you're welcome to use whichever model you want.
+For simplicity, we're going to use OpenAI's models.
+But you're welcome to use whichever model you like.

 ## Getting Started